SpintroniK/eXaDrums/Roadmap.md

 - [ ] Add an "add instrument" button in the kit preferences window.
 - [ ] Add score to rhythm coach.
 - [ ] Add toggle fullscreen button.
+- [ ] Faders in a scrollable container.

 ### 0.6.0